projecthorus/chasemapper/README.md

 ![ChaseMapper Screenshot](https://github.com/projecthorus/chasemapper/raw/master/doc/chasemapper.jpg)

-The general idea is this application is run on something like a Raspberry Pi (could be the same one that's running [radiosonde_auto_rx](https://github.com/projecthorus/radiosonde_auto_rx)?) and is accessed from a tablet or laptop computer via a web browser.
+The general idea is this application is run on a 'headless' machine like a Raspberry Pi (could be the same one that's running [radiosonde_auto_rx](https://github.com/projecthorus/radiosonde_auto_rx)?) and is accessed from a tablet or laptop computer via a web browser.

 On a Raspbian/Ubuntu/Debian system, you can get most of the required dependencies using:
 ```